cloudmesh-community/book/chapters/cloud/virtualbox.md

 ## Installation

-First you will need to install virtualbox.
+First, you will need to install virtualbox.
 It is easy to install and details can be found at

 * <https://www.virtualbox.org/wiki/Downloads>